AndypSheridan/hyperCube/README.md

 The following bugs were identified during user testing:

 * 🐞 - At first it was not possible to get the music to play on any device.
-* ⚒️ - I had incorrectly assigned the relevant JS function in my code.
+* ⚒️ - The file was unplayable when situated in my assets or audio folder.
-* ✅ - I changed the function to allow audio playback.
+* ✅ - I added the audio file to the root directory and it worked.

 <br>